Juba–Terekeka–Rumbek Road: Upgrade to bituminous surface

-In 2014 the government of South Sudan contracted with Shandong Hi-Speed Group Company, Limited (SDHS), to upgrade this road to class II bitumen standard, at an estimated price of USD 711 million.
+In 2014 the government of South Sudan contracted with Shandong Hi-Speed Group Company, Limited (SDHS), to upgrade this road to class II bitumen standard, at an estimated price of US$711 million.
 The project was temporarily halted in 2016 when fighting erupted in South Sudan.

-In 2018 the Exim Bank of China signed an agreement with the government of South Sudan to lend USD 1.3 billion, with some of the proceeds directed towards the building of this road.
+In 2018 the Exim Bank of China signed an agreement with the government of South Sudan to lend US$1.3 billion, with some of the proceeds directed towards the building of this road.
 The loan would be repaid with proceeds from the sale of 30,000 barrels of oil daily.
 The money realized from the sale of the crude oil would be deposited in an account over which Exim Bank of China had control.
 Exim Bank would then pay the engineering, procurement and construction (EPC) contractor from that account.
 The shipment of the crude oil started in May 2019 and the building of the road commenced in October 2019.

 As of September 2022, the road section between Juba and Terekeka, measuring 63 km, was complete and available for use by the public.
 That month, the South Sudan's cabinet approved a further $25 million to cater for items previously overlooked, including bridges and compensation to landowners.
-This brought the new budget of this road to USD 736,533,725.
+This brought the new budget of this road to US$736,533,725.